Facilities Planning

 Local Funding for School Improvements

-While no decisions have been made at this time, the Center Joint Unified School District Board of Trustees is considering placing a $197 million school improvement bond measure on the November 2026 ballot to repair and upgrade our local schools.
-The potential measure is projected to cost approximately $60 per $100,000 of assessed value (not market value) while bonds are outstanding, and the new measure is projected not to increase the current tax rate.
-If approved by local voters, a measure could:
+On June 17, 2026, the Center Joint Unified School District Board of Trustees unanimously voted to place Measure E, a $197 million school improvement bond measure, on the November 3, 2026, ballot to repair and upgrade our local schools.
+The measure is projected to cost homeowners approximately $60 per $100,000 assessed (not market) property value while bonds are outstanding.
+It is projected that the new measure will not increase the current tax rate homeowners are currently paying.

 - Repair or replace leaky school roofs, decaying water and sewer pipelines, and failing HVAC systems